 Even though the distance may be considerably more than is physically conceivable, you can travel between Alaska and Russia.
 This is because both the US and Russian sides have processing obligations for customs and immigration.

 The answer is simply no. The Bering Strait is a lot shallow more than 50 meters deep.
 However, it is not shallow enough to tackle in a car or truck.
 But, long ago, about 10,000 years ago, it was a different story.

 After the end of the last Ice Age, the water levels dropped about hundreds of feet as the water froze into the massive ice glaciers.
 Due to this, the massive seafloor was exposed between modern-day Russia and Alaska.

 In recent days, it created a land bridge that scientists believe can migrate humans to America.
 So, unless you have an off-road vehicle, it is impossible to drive between Alaska and Russia.
 However, if you want to reach the Asian continent in your car, you can load your car onto a ship and sail across the other side of the city.

 There are no official immigration officers in either of the continent’s borders.
 So, if you walk into the countries, there will be no one to check you in or out of the countries.

 To travel more into Russia, you need to get Travel Permission from Chukotka Autonomous Region, far from the eastern part of Russia.
 After you get permission from this region, you can only travel to Russia and explore the area.
-You can get your answer for How far is Alaska from Russia only after you reach this part of the world with a valid document.
+You can get your answer only after you reach this part of the world with a valid document.

 However, you can cross the two islands on foot in the winter season.
 An ice bridge connects the two islands during the winter season, allowing travelers to cross it on foot.